HarvestX/ros2_deb_builder/README.md

 ### List of repository

-This build tool uses `src.repos` for pulling latest repository with vcs command.
+This build tool uses vcs to pull repositories, and the target file is `ws_galactic/src.repos`.
 Please fill it before proceeding.
 If you add private repositories, please make sure you have the proper ssh key in your host machine (`~/.ssh/`).
 Docker container tries to mount this directory to pull private repositories.

 ## Run Docker Container